Connect with us

 If you see something wrong, please email email@example.com.

-- Please include the phrase bug report in the message title.
+- Please include the phrase bug report or issue report in the message title.

 - Please provide a description of the issue and links to problem pages.

-What does a great bug report look like?
+What does a great issue report look like?

-A great bug report is clear, precise, and reproducible.
+A great issue report is clear, precise, and reproducible.